 Asking students to engage a reading through multiple prompts can significantly deepen their understanding and help them build fluency in the language of a field.
 Other writing assignments that increase learning from readings can be found under “Examples of Writing-to-Learn Activities” on the “What is Writing to Learn?” web resource (WAC Clearinghouse).

-Offering students opportunities for autonomy: Provide choices around how they will interact with material or demonstrate their learning, is an engaging strategy.
-In cases of adverse experiences and traumatic events, people often confront a sense of helplessness that generates additional challenges (Marquart et al., 2019).
+Providing choices around how they will interact with material or demonstrate their learning is an engaging strategy.
+In adverse experiences and traumatic events, people often confront a sense of helplessness that generates additional challenges (Marquart et al., 2019).

-- Empowering students so they can make confident decisions that matter about assignments or activities can be particularly helpful in this context.
+- Empowering students to make confident decisions about assignments or activities can be particularly helpful in this context.

 - Flexible deadlines or asking for student suggestions before making final assignment decisions are simple techniques that can be particularly helpful.

 - Assignments, where small groups develop materials to teach peers new content or skills, are also highly effective.
 These can be low-tech products such as study guides created in Google docs or slides or more sophisticated culminating assignments.

 ***** Brown University’s Sheridan’s guide, Inclusive Approaches To Support Student Assignments in Times of Disruption, suggests other suggestions for asynchronous assessments and assignments.

 While our students may be generally comfortable with apps and other digital tools, it will be essential to help support their sense of competence in this altered learning environment.
 Self-Determination Theory (Ryan & Deci, 2000) suggests three ways to shape the learning environment that will promote intrinsic motivation for our students: increasing their sense of competence, relatedness, and autonomy.
 For students, this way may sound like, “I understand what I need to do, and I have the skills and resources to succeed.”
 Clear instructions and links to accessible resources will go a long way.